 When all these new major initiatives began and developed, we didn’t formally acknowledge at the time that David had created an environment that fostered the entrepreneurial spirit.
 For many of us, myself included, we would not have defined ourselves as entrepreneurs.
 We would not have looked for these opportunities that turned into major initiatives.
 We would not have had the courage to take the risks we took.
 We needed David’s encouragement and spirit, and we benefited greatly from how David put us all in a climate of innovation each day.

 The initiatives that David inspired all led to great outcomes.
 For example, Cardio-Server, the Electronic Medical Record (EMR) system we began designing in 2002, was ultimately sold in 2009 to Epiphany.
 Not only did most of the original team members who designed and supported this tool remain with Epiphany, but David still serves on the board and Net Friends provides IT support to the company as well.
 This speaks volumes to the enduring impact of all that David put in motion and actively encouraged over the years.
-Our partnership with Castra and our ongoing legacy of providing security, risk, and compliance services was fostered by David’s support.
+Our ongoing legacy of providing security, risk, and compliance services was fostered by David’s support.

 While a company cannot say “yes” to everything without losing focus, it’s vital that every company has a participatory culture that allows for innovation.
 David made sure that Net Friends provided a tremendous number of opportunities for innovation in the early 2000’s.